naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [30:16.4] HER: And we were told that Glaciar Spegazzini, I think, has more ice falling than Perito.
 Perito has but it's a lottery.
 And we were told that the other ones have a lot.
 In fact the other glaciers some years ago, there were options for mini trekking.
 But the other glaciers are decreasing with the years.
  [30:44.2] And now it's not safe.
 And they have stopped this kind of activity.
 So you can only see them by boat.
 And I am pretty sure that they should be spectacular as well.
 And specifically for this phenomenon: the falling.
 But we cannot say more because we haven't done it.
  [31:11.0] Phil: I'd be very happy to hear from you, do you think that the glacier is alive?
 It's one of the things that interests us.
 If you feel that you need to answer this in Spanish because it's more philosophical, please do.
 Could you tell how you felt that it was alive, in your experience?
  [31:44.3] HER [In English]: It was like been a while waiting for an animal with something.
 I don't know.
 I know there are deers here, or a bear, or whatever.
-And you stay expecting like "Oh, it's here, and it's moving"... the sound.
+And you stay expecting like "Oh, it's here, and it's moving"...
+The sound.
 Not only the fallings.
 You are looking and you here the cracks and really all this ice is being pulled towards you.
 And, [32:18.7] in a different velocity than we do.
 But you know it's here.
 It's like ...
  [32:28.4] HIM: It's like seeing an enormous mountain and knowing that the mountain is moving two meters a year.
 It's actually quite a long distance for that immense ...
  [32:44.5] HER: Wasn't it like two metres a day?